Review & Rating

 Piscataway, NJ 08854

-American Standard Brands will continue to honor the warranty on discontinued Eljer faucets.
+Current owners will still have parts and warranty support from American Standard Brands which will honor its warranty on Eljer faucets.

 This Company In Brief

 Founded in 1904 by Raymond Elmer Crane and his cousin, Oscar Jerome Backus.
 The name was taken from the middle names of its founders: "El" and "Jer".

 Eljer Co. had a long and distinguished history as an American sanitary wares manufacturer and was a pioneer in the industry.